31 of the Highest-Paying Online Degrees You Can Pursue

 Of course, earning potential isn't the only factor to consider when choosing an educational path.
-The best online degrees are the ones that lead to careers that not only have decent salaries, but also are enjoyable and satisfying.
-So it's important to consider your own interests and aptitudes.
+The best online degrees are the ones that lead to careers that have decent salaries and are enjoyable and satisfying.
+So it's important to consider your interests and aptitudes.

-The list of online degrees below is divided into those that are offered at the associate, bachelor's, and master's levels.
+The online degrees below are divided into those offered at the associate, bachelor's, and master's levels.
 Let these ideas fuel your career exploration!

-Median salaries are current as of February 19, 2020 and are based on estimates from the Bureau of Labor Statistics unless indicated as being from (1) PayScale.
-All salaries are rounded to the nearest thousand.
+Salary information is based on data from the Bureau of Labor Statistics Occupational Outlook Handbook (OOH) unless otherwise indicated.
+All yearly median earnings are rounded to the nearest thousand.*

 5 of the Top-Paying Online Associate Degrees

 Want to learn how to create appealing websites that function equally well on mobile devices and desktop computers?
-It could be that web design is the easiest online associate degree to get, since it is readily adaptable for virtual delivery.
-In this kind of program, you study scripting languages, design techniques, usability, and security fundamentals.
+Web design may be one of the easiest online associate degrees to get, since it is readily adaptable for virtual delivery.
+You study scripting languages, design techniques, usability, and security fundamentals in this kind of program.
 You may also learn how to develop content strategies and how to optimize a site for search engines.

-This is one of the best online courses of study for people who want to apply engineering principles to hands-on projects.
+Electrical engineering technology is one of the best online courses for people who want to apply engineering principles to hands-on projects.
 Training in electrical engineering technology can help you become adept at building, calibrating, and troubleshooting a wide variety of electrical components and systems.
 These programs cover areas like circuit theory, signal processing, computer-aided drafting, and industrial safety.
 You can learn how to assist in the production of anything from mobile phones to medical equipment.